-BUX maintains an open toolkit of methods for human-centered bikeways and provides professional services to equip planning organizations with the tools to understand and design for everyday people's experiences while cycling.
+BUX provides learning opportunities on cycling experience and people-centered design, maintains an open toolkit of methods for human-centered bikeways, and offers professional services to equip planning organizations with the tools to understand and design for everyday people's experiences while cycling.
 We help you to rethink bike planning: study people and fit the bicycle into their lives.

 Trey is founder of Designing a Bicycle User Experience (BUX).
 He brings an interdisciplinary approach and background including work as project manager for the localization of streetmix.net, building a team of bike couriers at a rapidly growing logistics startup, and community engagement and urban design work with a BID, city agency, and environmental justice nonprofit in New York City.
 Trey combines his design education from The New School in New York with a MSc. in planning from the University of Amsterdam.
 He also researches the human experience of cycling and an iterative, collaborative (agile) way of working in planning organizations at the Urban Cycling Institute.

 Hristina is a people developer by profession and a learning experience designer by passion.
-She currently leads the Learning & Development function for Europe, Middle East and Africa in Steelcase, after joining Steelcase with the vision to shape learning culture for the Steelcase Learning and Innovation center that was launched as a global company hub in Munich in 2017.
+She is currently a Social Innovation Manager at Steelcase, after joining Steelcase with the vision to shape learning culture for the Steelcase Learning and Innovation center that was launched as a global company hub in Munich in 2017.
 A versatile and energetic Learning and Innovation leader, she has a unique perspective on working at the intersection of corporate and education, with a special focus on using learning as a tool to infuse a culture of continuous innovation and a user centered mindset.

 George Liu is a PhD researcher studying how ideas from urban design can guide the creation of attractive environments that encourages cycling as a practical and desirable mode of daily transport.
 His foray into the user experience field started with his research into human factors in driving, with the realization that many techniques can be applied to the cycling environment as well.
 He studies how the emerging concept of "cycle highways" is conceptualized by practitioners, academics, and people cycling in Northern European countries.
 George is cross-appointed at Eindhoven University of Technology and University of Amsterdam as part of the Smart Cycling Futures project.

 The idea for BUX arose in 2016, when founder Trey was inspired by a usability class at The New School.
 Why shouldn't bikeways be designed with people in mind just as much as the user experience profession does for an app or website?
-At the end of 2019, BUX was registered as a company in the Netherlands.
-We are based in Amsterdam, with KvK/Chamber of Commerce number 76825957.
+At the end of 2019, BUX was registered as a company in Amsterdam, with Dutch KvK/Chamber of Commerce number 76825957.